We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 There is an ejection port cover which is a similar length of an AR-15 ejection port cover.
 The cover is taller on one end to cover the breach.

-The locking and the unlocking mechanism works the exact same as an AR-15 port cover.
+The locking and unlocking mechanisms work the same way as an AR-15 port cover.

-One of the major features of piston systems is the ability to regulate the amount of gas that blows back into the pistol system.
+One of the significant features of piston systems is the ability to regulate the amount of gas that would otherwise be returned to the chamber to cycle the bolt.

 The adjustment knob can be accessed on the BRN 180 handguard via a cutout in the front of the handguard.